thenerdery/dot-net-standards/Security.md

 Use Html.AntiForgeryToken().

-When using the antiforgery token, it is important to set a machine key for the application to prevent token decryption failures when the application recycles and to ensure that the token can be decrypted across all machines in a cluster.
+When using the anti forgery token, it is important to set a machine key for the application to prevent token decryption failures when the application recycles and to ensure that the token can be decrypted across all machines in a cluster.
 See https://support.microsoft.com/en-us/kb/312906 for an application that can be